-Maria is a multiracial, intercountry.
-She currently lives in Texas.
-She is married to her favorite person, mother of two amazing children, three sweet fur babies & many curious aquatic babies.
-Maria was born in Quito, Ecuador, South America in the mid 1980’s.
-She was relinquished to an orphanage before her 1st birthday.
-She was adopted before she was 3 & brought to the United States to live her life with her adopted American family.
-Being adopted has influenced all areas of her life from a young age until now.
-She can remember being young & curious.
-Not able to formulate the words or feelings she had, she struggled.
-As a young adult she became very curious about learning her story & connecting the dots to her identity With no details she was left with a lot of questions.
+Maria Fernanda is an Afro Indigenous, transracial adoptee who currently lives in Texas with her husband, two children, fur babies & aquatic animals.
+She was born in Quito, Ecuador, South America in 1984 & relinquished to an orphanage before her first birthday.
+Maria was adopted before she was 3 years old & brought to the United States to live her new life with her adoptive American family.
+Leaving her birth country affected many areas of Maria’s life growing up.
+She can remember feeling frustrated at not having the words to express the challenges she faced as an adoptee.
+There were many times when her experiences left her feeling alone.
+As an adult, she became very curious about learning her story & connecting the dots to her identity.
+Because of the lack of information upon adoption, Maria was left with a lot of questions.
 In 2007, Maria began the quest to search for answers.
 She experienced a lot of dead ends, many frustrations & many tears.
-In 2020, while doing investigational work on her adoption story, she connected with people who knew her from the past.
-During a global pandemic she found her first/birth family.
-It was during her reunion that she longed for connection with other adoptees- to share stories, thoughts, feelings, experiences & offer support.
-Her personal experience inspired her to co-create Adoptees of South America + Extended Latin Americas.
-A space for adult adoptees who have ties to a Latin Country either by birth or birth parent.
-Maria hopes to continue to be involved in the community as an ally for adoptees.
+In 2020, while doing her regular investigational work on her own adoption story, she connected with people who knew her from the past.
+During a global pandemic, she found her first/birth family.
+In 2021, she traveled to upstate New York to meet her birth father & to Ecuador to meet her birthmother & siblings.
+It was during the initial finding of her family, that she longed for connection with other adoptees- to share stories, thoughts, feelings, experiences & offer support.
+Her personal experience inspired her to co-create ASA+ Extended Latin Americas, a community & space for adult adoptees who have ties to a Latin Country either by birth or birth parent.
+Maria understands the unique challenges that come with being a transracial adoptee disconnected from birth country & birth family & the importance of having a soft place to land while navigating life as an adopted person.
+Maria hopes to continue to be involved in the community for years to come as an ally for adoptees.